When is National Black Cat Day?

 What is National Black Cat Day?

-While in countries such as Scotland, England, and Japan, the black cat is a symbol of good fortune and prosperity, in most parts of the Western world, black cats are still associated with negative connotations.
+While in countries such as Scotland, England, and Japan, the black cat is a symbol of good fortune and prosperity, in most parts of the western world, black cats are still associated with negative connotations.

 Sadly, the black cat's unfortunate reputation as being unlucky means that they experience lower rates of adoption and higher rates of euthanization compared to all other cat breeds.

 But fear not, because that’s exactly what brought National Black Cat Day into existence, an annual event that aims to eliminate the stigma surrounding these magnificent creatures.
+The first Black Cat Day came about with the idea to draw attention to the sheer number of homeless black cats in the care of charities and shelters and the apparent reluctance of people to adopt them.

-What day is National Black Cat Day?
+When is National Black Cat Day?

 Portrait of black cat against white background